davidpmartin/davidpmartin/README.md

 This page will serve as somewhat of an index for the contents of my github.
 The repositories range across side-projects (most of which are unfinished :)), contributions, code samples, and so on.
 As a lot of my development work has been on in-house solutions in my public sector role, not too much of it is externally accessible but I've provided sanitised samples where possible.

+If you would like to get in touch, you can reach me at davidpmartin127@gmail.com

 ### Web Development
 * [Monitoring App](https://github.com/davidpmartin/sitemonitoring) : Node (Typescript), Express, MongoDB, Vue, Gitlab CICD, Docker